oasis-tcs/openc2-tc-ops/Documentation-Norms.md

    GitHub offers the Project Owner the option to edit the contribution before merging the pull request.

+As the above process is executed, the upstream repo may be receiving changes from multiple contributors, which means that any one contributor's fork may become out of sync with the upstream repo.
 GitHub has a feature to update a fork repo with changes from the upstream repo.
-When viewing your fork of the upstream repository, GitHub will indicate if the currently selected branch is behind the corresponding upstream branch.
+As shown below in [Figure 6](#figure-6-upstream-fetch-and-merge), when viewing your fork of the upstream repository, GitHub will indicate if the currently selected branch is behind the corresponding upstream branch.
 Clicking on "Fetch upstream", and then selecting the "Fetch and merge" button will update the fork from the upstream repository.
 This greatly simplifies maintaining synchronization when multiple parties are contributing to the upstream repository.
-If the upstream and the fork and badly out of synchronization, it may still be more straightforward is to delete and recreate the fork (and your local clone).
+Once you've resynchronized your fork, you should then also synchronize the local clone.
+If the upstream and the fork are badly out of synchronization, it may still be more straightforward to delete and recreate the fork (and your local clone).

 #### Figure 6: Upstream Fetch and Merge